caas-team/sparrow/README.md

       count: 3

   # config specific to the file loader
-  # The file loader is not intended for production use and does
+  # The file loader is not intended for production use
-  # not refresh the config after reading it the first time
   file:
     # location of the file in the local filesystem
     path: ./config.yaml